vnemes/AndroidBenchmark/README.md

 # AndroidBenchmark

-## Android Activities
+## Activities

 *BaseActivity* is the superclass that all other activities extend.
 The class handles basic UI tasks such as inflating the drawer and header Views and setting the respectve onItemSelected and *onClickListeners* listeners.

-The Drawer on the left contains the benchmarks that can be ran by the user, and by tapping one of them, an Intent is generated towards the *BenchmarkActivity*, with the payload as a value from the enum Benchmarks.
+The *Drawer* on the left contains the benchmarks that can be ran by the user, and by tapping one of them, an Intent is generated towards the *BenchmarkActivity*, with the payload as a value from the enum Benchmarks.

 *MainActivty* is the Activity the user is presented first.
 It contains a list of available benchmarks which, when tapped, launch the respective benchmark.
 The list is synced with the values in the Database.